Dragon Coaster (Playland): Historical preservation

 The coaster, along with other historic rides at Playland like the Derby Racer (1927), is a contributing component to the site's National Historic Landmark status.
 A marker on the wall of the loading station lists the ride as one of the original attractions at Playland.
 The ride is still being manually braked, a feat few coasters can claim today.
 The ride ran using the original flanged wheel trains until the early 1980s, when the lack of rare parts forced management to switch them out with Morgan Manufacturing trains.
 These trains are also in use on the two Giant Dipper roller coasters in California, (San Diego and Santa Cruz respectively) the only other roller coasters designed by Church still in operation.

 An original train car is mounted across the path from the entrance, next to the on-ride photo purchase booth, so visitors can sit down and take pictures.

+The Dragon Coaster was closed during the park's 2025 season.
+It was renovated in 2026, reopening that year.